medusajs/medusa/README.md

 ## Getting Started

-You can install Medusa locally or manually on your server by either following our [Quickstart guide](https://docs.medusajs.com/quickstart/quick-start) or the following steps:
+You can install Medusa by either following our [Quickstart guide](https://docs.medusajs.com/quickstart/quick-start) or the following steps:

 1. **Install Medusa CLI**